HHK-ETH/sushi-api-bot/README.md

-# discord-ts-template
+# sushi api bot

- Template to easily start the development of a typescript discord bot.
+ Ping on discord when API is not working properly.

 ## Usage